Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • And lots more…

-Norton improves on most data breach monitors by using live human agents who are paid to infiltrate dark web forums — Norton’s dark web assistants can find data that most companies can’t, and they can give you advice and feedback in the event that your information is found on the dark web.
+The exact list depends on the country, but Norton improves on most data breach monitors because, in many cases, it uses live human agents who are paid to infiltrate dark web forums — Norton’s dark web assistants can find data that most companies can’t, and they can give you advice and feedback if your information is found on the dark web.
 This “real person” approach is much more effective than database-based breach monitors from competitors like Kaspersky.

-Overall, Norton’s dark web monitoring is really good, and it gets even better for US users that can access Norton’s LifeLock identity protection services.
+Overall, Norton’s dark web monitoring is really good, and it gets even better for US users who can access Norton’s LifeLock identity protection services.

-Norton’s LifeLock identity protections include a huge number of features, such as:
+Norton’s LifeLock identity protection includes a huge number of features, such as:

 • Credit report monitoring.